miekg/dns/README.md

 * Make a srv.Stop() that stops the server;
 * privatekey.Precompute() when signing?
 * Last remaining RRs: APL, ATMA, A6, KEY, SIG and NXT;
-* CAA parsing is broken.
+* CAA parsing is broken;
+* Replies with TC bit are not parsed to the end.